 Enabled articles are returned by knowledge base searches in Knowledge Base integrations, while disabled articles are not.
 That said, keep in mind that an enabled article is returned only if the article is active, i.e., if the current date and time in UTC falls within the time period specified by the article's Valid From and/or Valid To dates, if specified.

 To enable or disable an article

-- Open the knowledge base, and display the article.
+- Open the knowledge base, find the article, and click its title.